Informing spiritual passions by…

 |The D.Min. is a professional degree, focusing on the practice of ministry rather than on doing research for the academy.
 If you want to become more effective in your ministry, and maybe do a little part-time teaching, then it is a good fit.

 While some of our graduates do end up teaching full-time in practical subjects, if your goal is to become a professor you should look for a Th.D. or Ph.D., with its emphasis on original research for the academy.

 You might find this article, written by Dean Currie, where he talks about the difference between Doctor of Ministry and other doctoral studies helpful.

-While not the same as an M.Div., at a total of 90 hours equivalency can establish eligibility for our academic admissions requirement.
+While not the same as an M.Div., equivalency can establish eligibility for our academic admissions requirement.
 Please contact us with any questions.

 |Applicants can submit a resume of ministry experience with their application to seek eligibility for this requirement, if they pursued their theological graduate degree after, or while being in, full time ministry.

 Please share at least three previous years of ministry for every post year needed (3:1).